Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Example: the non-linear sigma model

 \subsection{Lifting on-shell color--kinematics duality to the loop level}

-Let us now present the general algorithm that lifts on-shell tree-level CK duality to the loop level.
-This becomes rather straightforward with the observations we made in \cref{sec:prelim}.
-Recall that the on-shell CK duality of tree-level scattering amplitudes of the non-linear sigma model has been established in~\cite{Chen:2013fya}. \begin{enumerate}[(i)]\itemsep-2pt \item Choose a CK-dual parameterization of the tree-level scattering amplitudes. \item Choose one of the equivalent actions for the non-linear sigma model, for example~\eqref{eq:PCMActionLieAlgebra}; the specific chosen form is inconsequential as long as the kinetic term is of the canonical form.
-Denote this action by $S_3$, where the subscript indicates the number of points up to which CK duality is manifest, and set $n=4$. \item Use~\cref{ob:iterative_TW_terms} to add a term that is identically zero to the action $S_{n-1}$ such that its Feynman rules produce the chosen form of the CK-dual tree-level scattering amplitudes up to $n$~points.
-Note that the thus produced action $S^\text{on-shell}_{n}$ generically contains non-local terms of the type $E_1^M\frac{1}{\wave}E^2_M$, cf.~\eqref{eq:typically_non-local_term}, as is well-known from the case of Yang--Mills theory, cf.~\cite{Bern:2010ue,Tolotti:2013caa}. \item The Feynman rules resulting from $S^\text{on-shell}_{n}$ fail to produce CK-dual correlators only off shell, and the failure can be written as sums of terms $p^2F_i$, where $p$ is the momentum of an external line and $F_i$ is the sum of products of rational functions of momenta and Lie algebra structure constants.
-Such expressions can be canceled by terms in the Lagrangian of the form $\tilde F_i\wave\phi$, where $\tilde F_i$ is a polynomial of $(n-1)$-st order in the fields containing derivatives as well as the operator $\frac{1}{\wave}$, acting on certain parts of the contained monomials.
-Such terms can be constructed from the kinematic terms by field redefinitions of the form
+With this intuition in mind, let us now present the general algorithm that lifts on-shell tree-level CK duality to the loop level, up to potential counterterms.
+This becomes mostly straightforward with the observations we made in \cref{sec:prelim}.
+Recall that on-shell CK duality of tree-level scattering amplitudes of the non-linear sigma model has been established in~\cite{Chen:2013fya}. \begin{enumerate}[label=(\roman*)]\itemsep-2pt \item Choose a CK-dual parameterization of the tree-level scattering amplitudes, and pick a set of master color numerators $\bmc^{(n)}_{\rm m}$ for all numbers $n$ of external legs we are interested in, cf.~\cref{ssec:primaries}. \item Choose one of the equivalent actions for the non-linear sigma model, for example~\eqref{eq:PCMActionLieAlgebra}; the specific chosen form is inconsequential as long as the kinetic term is of the canonical form.
+Denote this action by $S_3$\footnote{For the choice of action~\eqref{eq:PCMActionLieAlgebra} we already have manifest CK duality at four points, but let us us ignore this as we would like to make the argument for a generic choice of weakly semi-classically equivalent action.}, where the subscript indicates the number of points up to which CK duality is manifest, and start with $n=4$. \item Use~\cref{ob:iterative_TW_terms} to add a term that is identically zero to the action $S_{n-1}$ such that its Feynman rules produce the chosen form of the CK-dual tree-level scattering amplitudes up to $n$~points.
+Note that the thus produced action $S^\text{on-shell}_{n}$ generically contains non-local terms of the type $E_1^M\frac{1}{\wave}E^2_M$, cf.~\eqref{eq:typically_non-local_term}, as is well-known from the case of Yang--Mills theory, cf.~\cite{Bern:2010ue,Tolotti:2013caa}. \item Using the Feynman diagrams\footnote{As previously mentioned, this yields a canonical choice of off-shell continuation to the amputated correlator $\hat\scA'_{n,0}$, but we could have used any other reasonably well-behaved choice.} of $S^\text{on-shell}_{n}$, we can now compute the off-shell master numerators $\hat\bmn^{(n)}_{\rm m}$ corresponding to the color master numerators $\bmc^{(n)}_{\rm m}$ and complete them to a full set of CK duality manifesting kinematic numerators $\hat \bmn^{(n)}=\bmJ^{(n)}\hat\bmn^{(n)}_{\rm m}$.
+These numerators give rise to a manifestly CK-dual amputated correlator $\hat\scA'_{n,0}$ that is obtained from $\bmc^{(n)\sfT}\bmD^{(n)}\hat\bmn^{(n)}$ by symmetrizing over the external legs\footnote{Note that symmetrization preserves manifest CK duality.}: